The Dive Otter

 Some "Random Guy On the Internet" Opinion:

 I've not met/had any horrible SSI instructors.
 They have all been perfectly acceptable and I would be happy to refer a family member to them, though maybe not enthusiastically.
 Their online training material is the most polished of the agencies I have direct experience with.
 Their mobile app is pretty good.
-However, seems to be more focused on supporting the dive shop business needs and less so on the student needs.
+However, SSI itself seems to be more focused on supporting the dive shop needs/wants and less so on the student needs/wants.

 SDI Logo